Vishal-46/Vishal-46/README.md

 ---

-## 📚 Learning & Development Goals
+## 📚 Learning & Development Goals in 2025
 I am continuously expanding my skill set and exploring new technologies.
 Currently, I am focused on:
-- Deepening my knowledge of C# and Unity for game development.
+- Deepening my knowledge of C#, .NET and Unity for game development.
-- Learning about AI and machine learning concepts.
+- Learning about AI and machine learning concepts with Data Science.
-- Exploring web development frameworks like React and Node.js.
+- Develop Expert 3D models and Animations in Blender .

 ---